squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Security Settings/Configure Workstation Security/Password Best Practices.md

+---
+title: Password Best Practices
+layout: page
+parent: Configure Workstation Security
+grand_parent: Managing Security Settings
+has_children: false
+permalink: /education/comptia/a-plus/core-two/windows-security/workstations/passwords/
+---

 # Password Best Practices

-Weak password policies still is one of the heighest risks for cybersecurity threats because there are still companies which cannot migrate towards using systems like Active Directory Account/Credential managment or use the benefits of 2-factor authentication.
+Weak password policies still is one of the highest risks for cybersecurity threats because there are still companies which cannot migrate towards using systems like Active Directory Account/Credential management or use the benefits of 2-factor authentication.

 ## Password Rules

 - Make the password sufficiently long: The longer the password, the longer it would take for a dictionary or bruteforce attack to guess the password.
 - Chose a memorable phrase, but do not use any personal information: users whom can remember their password can help by not exposing their credential elsewhere like a spreadsheet on the internet.
-- Password rotation should be enforced, meaning that users should have to change their passwords given a period of time: rotating passwords can reduce the likelihood that a comprimised account continues to go unoticed.
+- Password rotation should be enforced, meaning that users should have to change their passwords given a period of time: rotating passwords can reduce the likelihood that a compromised account continues to go unnoticed.

 ## BIOS/UEFI Passwords